campworkcoeman/campworkcoeman.org/about/history/index.md

 ---

 <div class="alert alert-info">
-In recognition of Camp Workcoeman&rsquo;s Ninetieth Anniversary, we will post a <a href="vignettes/">historical vignette each week from now until the summer camp season opens</a>.
+In recognition of Camp Workcoeman&rsquo;s Ninetieth Anniversary, we present a series of <a href="vignettes/">historical vignettes of camp&rsquo;s early history</a>.
 </div>

 ## The Founding of Camp Workcoeman